Phase-Walker/git-testing/formatting.md

 Typed >Text that is a quote
 You only need to escape the > character if it is the first character in the line.

+You can call out code or a command within a sentence with single backticks.

 Use `git status` to list all new or modified files that haven't yet been committed.

 Some basic Git commands are: